alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 1. Deploy SHM and both a tier 2 and 3 SRE from your release code
 2. Create an issue called `Carry out security evaluation checklist for release x.x.x`
-3. Using [#932](https://github.com/alan-turing-institute/data-safe-haven/issues/932) as a guide, create the checklist as per this document and check it off, adding screenshots of your evidence to comments as you go
+3. Using [#977](https://github.com/alan-turing-institute/data-safe-haven/issues/977) as a guide, create the checklist as per this document and check it off as
+    - The :camera: indicates that you should **Verify** by adding a screenshot(s) of your evidence to the issue comments, which you can use the numbering to reference
+    - The :white_check_mark: means that you should **Verify** by ticking a box to say you've done this, but that a screenshot is not needed

 ## Contents